-Although there is no mean horizontal advection in the zero-mean wind CBLs, spatially and temporally local horizontal advection always takes place and therefore flow structures are advected locally from parent to child (and vice versa).
+zontal advection always takes place, and therefore flow structures are advected locally from parent to child (and vice versa).
 Therefore, advected flow structures may need a certain fetch to adjust to the changed grid spacing.
-In order to get an idea of how long distance from the lateral child boundaries is required to observe similar turbulence properties as in a non-nested fine resolution reference simulation, we performed a spectral analysis.
-Therefore, we sampled time series of TKE and θ at different locations inside the child domain and calculated frequency spectra from the sampled time series.
+In order to get an idea of how much distance from the lateral child boundaries is required to observe similar turbulence properties as in a non-nested fine-resolution reference simulation, we performed a spectral analysis.
+Therefore, we sampled time series of turbulent kinetic energy (TKE) and θ at different locations inside the child domain and calculated frequency spectra from the sampled time series.
 Subsequently, we averaged spectra over all sampling locations with the same distance from the lateral child boundaries.
 Overall, we calculated spectra inside the child domain at locations 75, 100, 200, 300, and 500 m away from the lateral boundary.
-It should be noted that transforming frequency spectra into wave number spectra using Taylor's hypothesis in order to directly link spectral information and grid spacing is not strictly correct in this case where we have no background wind; nevertheless we will assume that frequency and wave number space are connected, i.e. large frequencies belong to small spatial scales and vice versa.
-Figure 7 shows the resulting frequency spectra, as well as corresponding spectra from fine- and coarse-grid reference simulation.
-As expected, the coarse-resolution spectra exhibit less spectral energy at larger frequencies, compared to the child- and fine-resolution spectra.
-This is due to the larger filter length assumed for the subgrid model, removing more energy at larger spatial scales and thus also affect smaller frequencies.
-The child-spectra agree well with the fine-reference spectra, especially for the grid-spacing ratio case 2 where even locations close to the lateral boundaries show good agreement with the reference.
-We attribute this to the nature of the CBL, where turbulence is mostly produced locally by buoyancy and horizontal advection is almost negligible, so that turbulence is almost not affected by any transport from the boundaries.
-Also for the grid-spacing ratios of 3 and 4 the differences are generally small, but locations close to the lateral boundaries show slightly smaller spectral densities at larger frequencies, indicating that for larger grid-spacing ratios the flow needs a fetch of a few tens of meters in a purely buoyancy-driven boundary layer to adjust to the finer grid spacing.
+It should be noted that transforming frequency spectra into wave number spectra using Taylor's hypothesis in order to directly link spectral information and grid spacing is not strictly correct in this case where we have no background wind; nevertheless, we will assume that frequency and wave number space are connected, i.e., that large frequencies belong to small spatial scales and vice versa.
+Figure 7 shows the resulting frequency spectra, as well as corresponding spectra from fine- and coarse-grid reference simulations.
+As expected, the coarse-resolution spectra exhibit less spectral energy at larger frequencies compared to the child and fineresolution spectra.
+This is due to the larger filter length assumed for the subgrid model removing more energy at larger spatial scales and thus also affecting smaller frequencies.
+The child spectra agree well with the fine-reference spectra, especially for the grid-spacing ratio case 2, where even locations close to the lateral boundaries show good agreement with the reference.
+We attribute this to the nature of the CBL, where turbulence is mostly produced locally by buoyancy and horizontal advection is almost negligible, and thus turbulence is almost unaffected by any transport from the boundaries.
+For the grid-spacing ratios of 3 and 4 the differences are also generally small, but locations close to the lateral boundaries show slightly smaller spectral densities at larger frequencies, indicating that for larger grid-spacing ratios the flow needs a fetch of a few tens of meters in a purely buoyancy-driven boundary layer to adjust to the finer grid spacing.

-Even though the child simulations yield turbulence profiles, spectra and instantaneous flow patterns similar to the fine-grid reference simulation for a pure-buoyancy driven flow, the nested simulation nevertheless creates side effects on the flow which appear as a secondary circulation (SC).
-This SC is not caused by a violation of mass conservation that has been discussed in Sect.
-3.4.
-Figure 8 shows the 5-hour time-averaged w-component at the middle part of the CBL in a homogeneously-
+Even though the child simulations yield turbulence profiles, spectra, and instantaneous flow patterns similar to the fine-grid reference simulation for a pure buoyancy-driven flow, the nested simulation nevertheless creates side effects

 Figure 7.
-Frequency spectra of the TKE (left column) and θ variance (right column) inside the child domain for the grid-spacing ratio of 2 (a,b), 3 (c,d), and 4 (e,f).
-The coloured curves represent spectra taken at different distances away from the lateral child boundaries.
-Furthermore, spectra for fine- and corresponding coarse-grid references simulations are displayed.
-TKE and θ were sampled at z=120 m.
+Frequency spectra of the TKE (a, c, e) and θ variance (b, d, f) inside the child domain for the grid-spacing ratio of 2 (a, b), 3 (c, d), and 4 (e, f).
+The colored curves represent spectra taken at different distances away from the lateral child boundaries.
+Furthermore, spectra for fine-grid (and corresponding coarse-grid) reference simulations are displayed.
+TKE and θ were sampled at z = 120 m.